Post

 bin1

-Launching the Mach-O binary, the user will be prompted again to input the root password.
-This was most likely to trick the user in providing root privileges for the malware to access certain macOS utilities.
+Launching the Mach-O binary, the user will be prompted to input their password.
+This was most likely to trick the user in providing root privileges for the malware to access certain macOS utilities and files.

 exe2